-The historical scenario was included to look at the general trends occurring within the agricultural system in Jaipur.
-Comparison between the historical scenario (scenario 1) and the baseline (scenario 2) indicates a shift from wheat to mustard (and a very small shift to Barley) in the period 2006-2012.
-This reflects the aggregate behaviour of all farmers in Jaipur, in the absence of the company.
-As a consequence of this trend, there in a small decline in blue water (ground water loss) (1%) externalities but an increase in GHG (CO2e) production (24%) and grey water (5%) likely due to the changes in cropping area and the increase in fertiliser use brought about by fertiliser subsidies and intensification.
+The historical scenario (scenario 1) was included to look at the general trends occurring within the agricultural system in Jaipur.
+Comparison between the historical scenario and the baseline indicates a shift from wheat to mustard (and a very small shift to Barley) in the period 2006 - 2012 which reflects the aggregate behaviour of all farmers in Jaipur, in the absence of the company.
+As a consequence of this trend, there in a small decline in blue water (ground water loss) (1%) externalities but an increase in GHG (CO2e) production (24%) and grey water (5%) likely due to the increase in fertiliser use brought about by fertiliser subsidies and intensification.
 Farm income has increased.
-The small reduction in blue water use and are moving towards crops that require less irrigation, although
+The small reduction in blue water use could indicate that farmers are concerned about water use and are moving towards crops that require less irrigation, although they may also be driven by the high value of mustard in comparison to wheat.